-The math underlying the paradox, as you might have guessed, is extremely esoteric and therefore incomprehensible.
-It defies common sense and questions our intuitive perceptions of spatial concepts like ‘volume’ and ‘density’.
-It operates in the strange realm of infinity, a concept that has perplexed mathematicians since time immemorial.
+The mathematics underlying the paradox is, as you may have guessed, extremely esoteric and therefore incomprehensible, defying common sense and challenging our intuitive perception of spatial concepts such as “volume” and “density.”
+It operates in the strange realm of infinity, a concept that has always puzzled mathematicians.

 The paradox deals with measurable sets composed of immeasurable quantities.
 Consider the set of numbers 0,1 and all the numbers between them.
 This set is denoted by [0,1].
 This measurable set can be further divided into uncountable, infinite real numbers starting from 0.000000000000000000001 followed by 0.0…2 and so on.

-The length of these infinite numbers can be divided into two halves such that the points constituting both the halves have the same cardinality, because infinity divided by two is still infinity.
+The length of these infinite numbers can be divided into two halves.
+The points constituting both the halves have the same cardinality because infinity divided by two is still infinity.
 This implies that there are as many even numbers as there are natural numbers!

-Another way to magically conjure an additional set of infinite numbers from a given set of infinite numbers out of thin air is to refer to the distinction between ‘countable’ and ‘uncountable’ infinities.
+Another way to magically conjure an additional set of infinite numbers from a given set of infinite numbers out of thin air is to distinguish between ‘countable’ and ‘uncountable’ infinities.

-Because all the natural numbers are exhausted, for they are ‘countable’, there are no new natural numbers to assign anymore.
-This implies that the infinity of real numbers is larger, larger to the extent of being ‘uncountable’, as compared to the infinity of natural numbers.
+Since all-natural numbers are exhausted, as they are ‘countable,’ there are no new natural numbers that can be assigned, meaning that the infinity of real numbers is greater, up to ‘countable’ than the infinity of natural numbers.
 We can now separate the newly created numbers to form another set of infinite numbers.

 This explains how the sphere can decay into two identical spheres, albeit by painful simplification, as the density reduced to half is still infinite.